 The Grading Plan G1 produced by J.L.
 Richards (September 22nd, 2023) shows grade raises on average in the range of one metre for much of the site, with areas where a lower grade or cut up to 0.6 metres or raises up to 1.5 metres are required.
 These grading requirements and swales at the rear of many of the development blocks will greatly impact the opportunities for tree retention on the site.
-Map 3 identifies an area of potential tree retention in the south portion of the proposed park and where City-owned or co-owned trees are present.
+Map 3 identifies an area of potential tree retention in the south portion of the proposed park and the co-owned tree in the southeast corner.
 For longevity, the focus of the tree retention will be on trees in the 20 - 30cm dbh size.